(All fields required)

-Paul Noh, director of minimally invasive surgery in the Division of Pediatric Urology, is certified by Intuitive Surgical as a surgical proctor for robotic assisted surgery.
-Noh, along with Pramod P. Reddy and W. Robert DeFoor, make up the robotic-assisted, minimally invasive surgical team in pediatric urology.
-The types of surgeries performed with the surgical robot include nephrectomy, partial nephrectomy, ureteral reimplantation, nephroureterectomy and cecostomy.
+Paul Noh, director of minimally invasive surgery in the Division of Pediatric Urology, is certified by Intuitive Surgical as a surgical proctor for robotic-assisted surgery.
+Noh, along with Pramod P. Reddy and W. Robert DeFoor, make up the robotic-assisted, minimally invasive surgical team.

-During robotic-assisted surgery, the robot does not replace the surgeon nor does the robot make decisions.
-The robot is a surgical tool that requires a skilled surgeon experienced with laparoscopic and robotic techniques.
-Minimally invasive, robotic-assisted surgery serves to enhance the precision and movement of the surgeon’s own hands while performing delicate surgeries through small skin incisions.
+The robot cannot make decisions or perform surgery on its own.
+It is a surgical tool that requires a trained surgeon to operate.
+It is designed to enhance the precision and movement of the surgeon’s hands while performing delicate surgeries through small skin incisions.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY: 1-513-636-4900